Table of Contents

 Java vs. Python: Which is Right for You?

-Ever been caught up in the age-old debate of Java versus Python?
-Or maybe, you’re new to the programming world and wondering which language to pick up first.
+Ever been caught up in the age-old debate of Java vs. Python?
+Or maybe you’re new to the programming world and wondering which language to pick up first.
 Well, look no further!
 This article is your one-stop guide to making that critical decision.

 A Brief Overview of Java and Python